10- The Chamberlain Families of Westmoreland, NH

 In 1934, Harry Ellis Chamberlain hired a genealogist, Merton T. Goodrich, to search the records for “the discovery of the parentage of Spencer Chamberlain, born in Westmoreland, N. H.”1 He was looking for a John Chamberlain, who according to tradition, may be the son or grandson of “Paugus” John.

-There were no birth records for Spencer Chamberlain.
-However, Harry knew from Alonzo Chamberlain Phillips and other relatives that Spencer Chamberlain’s father was named John.
-Spencer was born about 1786 and according to his army discharge record of 1815, he was born in Westmoreland, New Hamphsire.
+Harry knew from Spencer Chamberlain’s grandson, Alonzo Chamberlain Phillips and other relatives, that Spencer’s father was named John, and his mother was an Indian named Winona.
+Spencer was born about 1786 and according to his army discharge record of 1815, he was born in Westmoreland, New Hampshire.
+However, there were no birth records for either Spencer or his father John in Westmoreland.

-The Westmoreland U. S. Census record of 1790 was searched and although there were six Chamberlain households, Spencer and his father could not be found.
+Although there were six Chamberlain households found in the Westmoreland U. S. Census record of 1790, Spencer and his father could not be found.
 It was quite a challenge at the time to sort out these six Chamberlain families to find who was related to whom.

 There were two Chamberlain families in Westmoreland